Udaysavaliya04/GearGuard-Platform/README.md

 - **Local Storage API** - Data persistence

 ## 💾 Data Storage

-All data is stored in your browser's LocalStorage:

 - Automatic saving on every change
 - Persists across browser sessions